 Response: A Subdivision is requested to create the lots proposed by the Planned Development.
 The information described above is included with this submittal.
-A Preliminary Plat is included as Sheet 3.00; a Preliminary Utility Plan is included as Sheet P4.00; a Tree Removal and Protection Plan is included as Sheet L1.00; Preliminary Street Cross-Sections are included as Sheets P2.10; Street Lighting Plans are included as Sheets IL-1 to IL-4; a traffic memo is included as Appendix C; and draft Homeowner Association Bylaws and CC&Rs are included as Appendix F.
+A Preliminary Plat is included as Sheet 3.00; a Preliminary Utility Plan is included as Sheet P4.00; a Tree Removal and Protection Plan is included as Sheet L1.00; Preliminary Street Cross-Sections are included as Sheet P2.10; a traffic memo is included as Appendix D; and draft Homeowner Association Bylaws and CC&Rs are included as Appendix G.